-This could definitely (and probably only) be worth it if you’re booking 1-bedroom Vacasa vacation rentals (see Nick’s review of the cabin I rented in the Pigeon Forge, Tennessee area as an example), especially since the increased cap on this offer allows you to buy enough points for 4 nights (as opposed to previous sales that only allow you to buy enough points for 3 night).
-Hopefully, that 60,000 point cap is here to stay and not just something that’s going to exist for the length of the promotion.
+This could definitely (and probably only) be worth it if you’re booking 1-bedroom Vacasa vacation rentals (see Nick’s review of the cabin he rented in the Pigeon Forge, Tennessee area as an example), especially since the increased cap on this offer allows you to buy enough points for 4 nights (as opposed to previous sales that only allow you to buy enough points for 3 night).

-If you don’t have an immediate use in mind, it may be worth waiting because Wyndham has had several sales over the last 12 months of 40% off, which brings the cost down to .93cpp.
-HThis owever, with the way demand for domestic travel has been off the charts recently, it could be awhile before we see that come around again.
+If you don’t have an immediate use in mind, it may be worth waiting because Wyndham has had several sales in 2021 with a 40% bonus, which brings the cost down to .93 cpp.
+It’s been over a year since we’ve seen that larger discount, and with the demand for domestic travel continuing to be quite robust, it could be awhile before we see the 40% deal come around again.